mglt/lecture-ipsec-iot/prez/ipsec-iot-slides.md

 * Provides the sufficient parameters to (de)compress

 EHC does not rely on
-* In-band signalling of the compression
+* In-band signaling of the compression
 * Learning, discovery phases - ROHC